New South Wales Rural Fire Service: Structure

 NSW RFS Headquarters is located at 4 Murray Rose Avenue, Sydney Olympic Park.
 It relocated to this location in November 2018 and was previously situated at Rosehill until October 2004.
-Separate directorates within NSW RFS Headquarters are responsible for Infrastructure Services, Membership and Strategic Services, Operations, and Finance and Executive Services.
+Separate directorates within NSW RFS Headquarters are responsible for Infrastructure Services, Membership and Strategic Services, Field Operations, and Finance and Executive Services.

+The RFS Headquarters also contains the Operational Communications Centre (OCC), which is the only section of the RFS which is permanently manned 24 hours a day.
+The OCC performs centralised dispatch and radio communications for every district in the service, as well as liaising with other agencies on behalf of the RFS.
+District communications brigades can 'take back' the communications of their district from the OCC during major incidents and for training purposes, in which case the communications brigade is responsible for all radio communications and Computer-aided dispatch usage.

-Regional offices mirror these responsibilities at more centralised locations across the State.
+Regional offices mirror the responsibilities of state headquarters at more centralised locations across the State.
 The original eight regions were consolidated into four by 2000, with the model changed to be seven Areas in 2019.
+Each area contains multiple districts.